jcalpickard/jcalpickard.github.io/hello.md

 [^1]: I'm currently participating in an improbable Python-for-ethnography skill exchange with <a href="https://www.timcowlishaw.co.uk/">Tim</a>, our server admin.
 Wouldn't have got that on Twitter.

-[^2]: After buying a branded hoodie to justify the costs of shipping the platform's print annual from the US, the <a href="https://store.are.na/products/unisex-hoodie">offending garment</a> has ended up in regular circulation, earning impressed and/or bewildered reactions from those in-the-know.
+[^2]: After buying an Are.na-branded hoodie to justify the cost of shipping the platform's print annual from the US, the <a href="https://store.are.na/products/unisex-hoodie">offending garment</a> has ended up in regular circulation, earning impressed and/or bewildered reactions from those in-the-know.